rlnilsen/simpledastrainer/README.md

 changes to take effect.

 Manual prep:
-1. Copy tetris ROM to `tetris.nes` in the `taus` folder.
-If the iNES header is different than mentioned above you can still use the ROM, but you need to adjust the header in `tetris.s` to match your rom to make `$ make test` happy
+1. Copy tetris ROM to `tetris.nes` in the `simpledastrainer` folder.
+If the iNES header is different than mentioned above you can still use the ROM, but you need to adjust the header in `tetris.s` to match your rom to make `$ make test` happy.

 Use `$ make` to build artifacts into `build/`, which includes disassembling into `build/tetris-PRG.s`. `$ make test` verifies the reassembled version matches the original.
-The mod will be generated at `build/taus.ips` and will have been applied to `build/taus.nes`.
+The mod will be generated at `build/simpledastrainer.ips` and will have been applied to `build/simpledastrainer.nes`.

 ## Structure